aperim/constellix-hostip/README.md

 This is a slow process.
 Constellix doesn't have any way to find a domain record with a simple search, so we have to look for parts of the domain until we find a match - for IPv6 records - this takes a lot of API requests.
 Further hindering the process is authentication errors with Constellix's API.
 Over 50% of valid API requests fail against the API with a `401` error.
 Once Constellix fix this - it will double the speed of these updates.
+Constellix's API now take 20+ seconds to respond to most requests.
+Expect updating the forward and reverse records for one domain to take well in excess of 5½ minutes.

 ## Examples